pyrddlgym-project/pyRDDLGym/docs/start.rst

 Exception Handling
 ------

-By default, ``evaluate()`` will raise an exception if a numerical error occurs during an intermediate calculation, such as divide by zero or under/overflow.
+By default, ``evaluate()`` will not raise an exception if a numerical error occurs during an intermediate calculation, such as divide by zero or under/overflow.
 This behavior can be controlled through numpy.

-For example, if you wish to suppress all errors, you can add the following lines before calling ``evaluate()``:
+For example, if you wish to raise all errors, you can add the following lines before calling ``evaluate()``:

 .. code-block:: python

     import numpy as np
-    np.seterror(all='ignore')
+    np.seterror(all='raise')

 More details about controlling error handling behavior can be found `here <https://numpy.org/doc/stable/reference/generated/numpy.seterr.html>`_.